kubeflow/training-operator/docs/proposals/2170-kubeflow-training-v2/README.md

 	// Conditions for the TrainJob.
 	Conditions []metav1.Condition `json:"conditions,omitempty"`

-	// ReplicatedJobsStatus tracks the number of Jobs for each replicatedJob in TrainJob.
+	// JobsStatus tracks the child Jobs in TrainJob.
-	ReplicatedJobsStatus []jobsetv1alpha2.ReplicatedJobStatus `json:"replicatedJobsStatus,omitempty"`
+	JobsStatus []JobStatus `json:"jobsStatus,omitempty"`
 }

-type ReplicatedJobStatus struct {
+type JobStatus struct {
-	// Name of the ReplicatedJob.
+	// Name of the child Job.
 	Name string `json:"name"`

 	// Ready is the number of child Jobs where the number of ready pods and completed pods
-	// is greater than or equal to the total expected pod count for the Job (i.e., the minimum
+	// is greater than or equal to the total expected pod count for the child Job.
-	// of job.spec.parallelism and job.spec.completions).
 	Ready int32 `json:"ready"`

 	// Succeeded is the number of successfully completed child Jobs.